CUBRID/cubrid-manual/en/sql/jsp.rst

 *    **java.sql.PreparedStatement**
 *    **java.sql.CallableStatement**

-The following is a query that can be executed using the above class.
+The following are the queries that can be executed using the above class.

 *    **DML (Data Manipulation Language)**: :doc:`/sql/query/index`
 *    **DDL (Data Definition Language)**: :doc:`/sql/query/index`